calvinjliao/BejeweledBot/README.md

 # BejeweledBot

-Automated AI that plays Bejeweled 3
+Automated AI that plays Bejeweled 3 by utilizing input automation and an sprite recognition neural network.

 ## Libraries
 Requires the following libraries to function: